ethanlmm/cs157a_final_project/README.md

 # cs157a_final_project
 Team 3
-Hi this is Sarah's Commit
+Hi this is Sarah's Mai
 Zihao Lin Comment.